Spencer, Oklahoma: Dunjee School

-Dundjee School was all-Black school that was built in 1934 and opened as a segregated school in 1935 serving black students in Spencer.
+Dundjee School, an all-Black school was built in 1934, and opened as a segregated school in 1935, serving black students in Spencer.
 The school is named after Black Oklahoma City civil rights leader Roscoe Dunjee.
-The school served 1st through 12th-grade students and according to Dr. Donnie Nero the school was nurturing, and enriching, but also tough.
-“Those teachers those educators made sure that we focused on being the best that we possibly could be so there wasn't a lot of time for foolishness or time to waste,” said Nero.
-The school featured some of the best and brightest black teachers, such as civil rights leader Clara Luper, and the Rev. W.B.
+The school served first- through 12th-grade students, and according to Dr. Donnie Nero, the school was nurturing and enriching, but also tough.
+"Those teachers those educators made sure that we focused on being the best that we possibly could be so there wasn't a lot of time for foolishness or time to waste," said Nero.
+The school featured some of the best and brightest Black teachers, such as civil rights leader Clara Luper, and the Rev. W.B.
 Parker, pastor of nearby St. James Baptist Church.
-Dunjee school closed in 1972, devastating the community of Spencer.
+Dunjee School closed in 1972, devastating the community of Spencer.

 The residents of the Dunjee area had long suffered at the hand of segregation in Oklahoma.
-Before 1963 it was part of the Choctaw school system.
+Before 1963, it was part of the Choctaw school system.
 After years of substandard support from the City of Choctaw, they fought to be integrated into the Oklahoma City school system and won.
-However, in 1972 the school board closed all Dunjee schools and began bussing as part of the mandated laws of de-segregation.
+However, in 1972, the school board closed all Dunjee schools and began bussing as part of the mandated laws of desegregation.
 The community was stunned.

-Because of de-segregation Dunjee closed its doors in 1972, a move that in many eyes damaged the Spencer community.
+Because of desegregation, Dunjee closed in 1972, a move that in many eyes damaged the Spencer community.
 When the school's doors shut for good, "it devastated this community," said Theotis Payne.
-In 2012 a fire causing $250,000 in damage made the school uninhabitable.
+In 2012, a fire causing $250,000 in damage made the school uninhabitable.